openconfig/featureprofiles/feature/sflow/otg_tests/sflow_base_test/README.md

 ## Procedure

 * SFLOW-1.1 Configure sFlow on DUT
+  * Configure DUT and ATE with 2 ports
   * Configure DUT to send sflow samples to ATE port 2
   * Set sample source address, sample size 256Bytes, one sample per 1M packets and DSCP=32